In this blog post, I will take a short look on thermocouples and especially on the cold junction and the different cold junction compensation methods.

 Related Beamex products

-As example, have a look at the Beamex MC6 calibrator for reference.
-MC6 has an automatic compensation of the internal reference junction.
+Please take a look at the Beamex MC6-T temperature calibrator.
+It can be used also for calibrating thermocouples and it has an automatic cold junction compensation.
 It also offers a versatile connector where you can connect different thermocouple connectors, or bare thermocouple wires.